Jasprit Bumrah

-Jasprit Jasbirsingh Bumrah (/pa/; born 6 December 1993) is an Indian cricketer who plays for the India national team in all formats of the game and has captained India in Tests and T20Is.
-He is widely regarded as one of the world's best active all-format pace bowlers, and one of the best fast bowlers ever.
-Bumrah plays for Gujarat in domestic cricket and for Mumbai Indians in the Indian Premier League.
-He is the first bowler to have achieved the number one ranking in the ICC men's player rankings in all three formats of the game.
+Jasprit Jasbirsingh Bumrah (/pa/; born 6 December 1993) is an Indian International cricketer who plays for the Indian national cricket team in all formats of this game and has captained India in Tests and T20Is.
+He is widely regarded as one of the greatest bowlers in the history of cricket.
+Bumrah became the first bowler to reach the No. 1 position in the ICC Men's Player Rankings across all three formats and the first Indian bowler to take 100 wickets in Tests, One Day Internationals, and Twenty20 Internationals.
+He represents Gujarat in domestic cricket and the Mumbai Indians in the Indian Premier League (IPL).

-Among Indian fast bowlers, he took 200 wickets in the fewest matches and reached 100 wickets in ODI cricket in the second-shortest time, in terms of matches played.
+Among Indian fast bowlers, he was the fastest to 200 Test wickets and the second fastest to 100 ODI wickets.
 He was a crucial member of the Indian team that won the 2024 T20 World Cup, where he was named the Player of the Tournament for taking 15 wickets with an average economy of 4.17.

-Bumrah made his domestic debut in 2012–13 Syed Mushtaq Ali Trophy and also helped his side clinch its maiden title victory.
+Bumrah made his domestic debut in the 2012–13 Syed Mushtaq Ali Trophy and also helped his team clinch its maiden title victory.
 His first-class debut came against Vidarbha, during the 2013–14 season of the Ranji Trophy.
 Bumrah was signed by the Mumbai Indians for the 2013 season of IPL.
 Since then, he has played for MI, contributing to the team's title wins five times.
-He is the highest wicket-taker for MI, with 181 wickets in 142 matches.
+He is the second highest wicket-taker for MI after Lasith Malinga, with 181 wickets in 142 matches.